The Role of Identity Theft in Loan and Financial Fraud

 What is Identity Theft in Loan Fraud?

 Identity theft involves the unauthorised acquisition and use of your personal information, such as your name and financial account details, for fraudulent purposes.
 When identity theft is combined with loan fraud, the consequences can be devastating.
-Fraudsters essentially assume your identity to apply for online loans or credit lines.
+Fraudsters essentially assume your identity to apply for online loans or Pre-Approved CASHe Limits.

 This way, the fraudsters not only secure the online loan but also set the stage for you to bear the burden of repayment.
 As your identity is used to secure the loan, you are left with the nightmare of dealing with financial obligations that you never incurred.